-The following is a Work for Others (WFO) Agreement for use with non-federal sponsors, which includes articles that must be used in the agreement.
+The following is a Work for Others agreement for use with non-Federal sponsors, which includes articles that must be used in the agreement.
 Optional information that may be used in lieu of or in addition to the required articles is identified.
 These articles have been approved by the Department of Energy (DOE).
-Requests for exceptions to approved articles must be approved by the DOE Operations Office.
-Additional articles may also be used with the approval of the cognizant DOE Operations Office.
-Deletions of articles not applicable to a particular Statement of Work may be made with approval of the cognizant DOE Operations Office.
+Recommended language is italicized.
+Additional articles may also be used with the approval of the cognizant DOE operations office.
+Deletions of articles not applicable to a particular Statement of Work may be made with approval of the cognizant DOE operations office.